 That’s a pretty big formula, right.
 Hopefully I’ve managed to explain it so that it’s not too scary.

 The result of the Non-Linear FORECAST function is 67.6 (to 1 decimal place, shown in Cell F5 below).
 Have a look at the chart again you will see it is a much more accurate estimation based on the data we have.

-One word of warning – ultimately this is still a linear interpolation but based on the two values either side.
-Therefore, the distance between the values above and below will have a direct impact on how accurate the interpolation is.
+One word of warning – ultimately this is still a linear interpolation but based on the two values either side of the X value.
+The distance between the values above and below will have a direct impact on how accurate the interpolation is.

 Other uses for the FORECAST function

 The FORECAST function can also be used to extrapolate values to estimate a future value.
-When the data follows a season trend, we must use some Excel trickery – find out how here.
+When the data follows a seasonal trend, we must use some Excel trickery – find out how here.